 An infinity-shape is essentially any geometric shape with tinted mirroring and lights on the inside, they almost endlessly reflect around and around creating trippy light patterns.
 Normally though the frame doesnt contain anything more than the wires, and portable ones with built in controller and power are never dodecahedrons, either they have a box hanging off, a stand, or one of the faces is extruded 1-2 inches thicker to hide a beefy controller, which also ends up blacking out that face so you kinda have to ignore it.

-Continue reading Battery Powered Infinity Dodecahedron Project: No base or stand
+Continue reading Battery Powered Infinity Dodecahedron Project: No base or standadded recaptcha to the site

 To combat the massive number of bots swarming the blog, i realized after someone who i suspect was a bot, asked about reCaptcha.